kube-logging/kube-logging.github.io/content/docs/whats-new/_index.md

 ### Forwarder logs

 Fluent-bit now doesn't process the logs of the Fluentd and syslog-ng forwarders by default to avoid infinitely growing message loops.
-With this Fluentd and syslog-ng logs can simply be accessed by running `kubectl logs <name-of-forwarder-pod>`
+With this change, you can access Fluentd and syslog-ng logs simply by running `kubectl logs <name-of-forwarder-pod>`

-In a future version of the logging operator the logs of the aggregators will also be available for routing to external outputs.
+In a future Logging operator version the logs of the aggregators will also be available for routing to external outputs.

 ### Timeout-based configuration checks